-Europe’s General Data Protection Regulation (GDPR) will come into effect on 25th May 2018, leaving all organisations that process data of EU residents with less than 12 months to meet the stringent requirements of the regulation.
+Europe’s General Data Protection Regulation (GDPR) will come into effect on May 25th 2018, necessitating all organisations that process data of EU residents with less than 12 months to meet the stringent requirements of the regulation.

 Key points to notice:

 - Organisations are responsible for Personal Identifiable Information.

 - Appropriate Security Controls required to be in place.

 - There is mandatory disclosure of data breaches.